PrRicardo/Mongrel/README.md

-# MONGREL - MONgoDb Going RELational
+# MONGREL - MONgodb Going RELational

 Hi!
 Thanks for actually reading the README.md!
 MONGREL is a tool that allows hierarchical datastructures like MongoDB to be ported to relational datastructures like